-- Document for yourself along the way, as needed (note to file) - When appropriate, document back to the individual(s) - Don't keep unnecessary documentation in your file - If this has happened before, documenting may not be enough may need to elevate (dean, Academic Affairs, Grad Studies, etc.)
+- Document for yourself along the way, as needed (note to file) - When appropriate, document back to the individual(s) - Don't keep unnecessary documentation in your file - If this has happened before, documenting may not be enough may need to elevate (dean, Academic Affairs, etc.) - Academic Affairs can help with any part of this, e.g., creating talking points, reviewing draft correspondence, etc.